 In conclusion, you can send custom xAPI statements from many of your favorite apps without writing a single line of code.
 This is made possible by Zapier, which lets you trigger xAPI statements from thousands of different tools.

 To do this effectively, you will need a basic handle on how an xAPI statement is structured.
 This is because you need to place data from the tool in the appropriate parts of the xAPI statement.

-If you have any questions about this approach, feel free to join my eLearning design Slack channel and ask away.
+If you have any questions about this approach, feel free to join the ID community and ask away.
 Sign up for my mailing list below if you want to be the first to know whenever I post a new article or tutorial.